zmsunnyday/ngraph/doc/sphinx/source/glossary.rst

       A component of nGraph that acts as a backend for a framework, allowing the framework to define and execute computations.

+   export

+      The serialized version of a trained model that can be passed to one of the nGraph backends for computation.

    framework

       A machine learning environment, such as TensorFlow, MXNet, or